aehng/Lecture-Notes/Module5/Design_Patterns.md

 ![Logan City Zone Map](./assets/zoning.png "Logan City Zone Map")

-In a well-organized program some modules/classes are designated to be in the "industrial zone".
-These units of code are responsible for producing objects which are consumed by other parts of the program in the "commercial" zone.
+In a well-organized program, some modules/classes are designated to be in the "industrial zone".
+These units of code produce objects consumed by other parts of the program in the "commercial" zone.

-The consequence of this organization is that the `if/else if/else` decision tree is hidden away in a Factory object in the "industrial" zone of the city.
-This leaves the nice store-front in the user-facing portion of the program.
-The user-facing "commercial" zone can be rearranged as needed without impacting the layout of the factories.
-And the converse is true: the Factories can be refactored with a minimum of impact on the user-facing code.
+The consequence of this organization is that the `if/else if/else` decision tree is hidden away in a Factory in the "industrial" zone of the city.
+This creates an attractive storefront in the user-facing part of the program that can be rearranged without disturbing the factories.
+And the converse is true: the Factory can be re-designed without impacting the user-facing code.

 *   [Factory Method on Sourcemaking.com](https://sourcemaking.com/design_patterns/factory_method)
 *   [Factory Method Pattern on Wikipedia](https://en.wikipedia.org/wiki/Factory_method_pattern)